josago97/EurovisionDataset/README.md

 You can see the dataset information on this [web page](https://josago97.github.io/EurovisionDataset/).

+You can also access the data through [this api](https://eurovisionapi.runasp.net/).

 ## Downloading the dataset

 The dataset can be downloaded [here](https://github.com/josago97/EurovisionDataset/releases) or from the [dataset folder](https://github.com/josago97/EurovisionDataset/tree/main/dataset).